AmbitionLabs/LauncherStack/README.md

 ## Overview

-Lancherstack is a collection of launchers that pull up popular sites as a app using edge's --app flag.
+Lancherstack is a collection of launchers that pull up popular sites as an app using edge's --app flag.

 Any site can be 'appified' as long as you have Edge browser installed, thus any application that has a web version can be replaced up using this method.